Berden

 Berden is a village and civil parish in Essex, England.
-Berden village is approximately 6 mi north from Bishop's Stortford, Hertfordshire and 21 mi north-west from the county town of Chelmsford.
+Berden village is approximately 6 mi north from Bishop's Stortford, its post town (which is over the county boundary in Hertfordshire), and 21 mi north-west of Essex's county town of Chelmsford.
 Berden parish, with its own parish council, is in the district of Uttlesford and in the parliamentary constituency of Saffron Walden.

-According to the 2001 census Berden had a population of 427, increasing to 465 at the census 2011.
+At the 2021 census the parish had a population of 473.

 Berden was part of Clavering hundred and is mentioned in the Domesday Book of 1086 as a location with four villagers and five smallholders.